dpa-newslab/dpa-digitalwires-weblines-single-rubric-name/README.md

-# digitalwires: Choosing a single rubric_name
+# dpa-digitalwires: Choosing a single rubric_name

 dpa editors often choose a list of `rubric_names` for their articles, in order to represent better what a story is about.